kuldeepJadhav/steroids/_posts/mobile_development/2013-06-13-handling-retina-images.markdown

 platforms: Android, iOS
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/3-user-interface-and-design/contents/48-handling-images-on-retinahigh-dpi-screens-).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/3-user-interface-and-design/contents/48-handling-images-on-retinahigh-dpi-screens-).